 How long does prep take?

 For a typical Grand Rapids home, plan for 2-3 hours of prep the day before the shoot and another 30 minutes the morning of.
 It feels like a lot — but this is the marketing for the most valuable asset most people own.
 A listing that moves faster and closer to asking price more than offsets a morning of cleaning.
+Prep also directly controls how long the shoot itself runs, so here is how long a real estate photo shoot takes and how to schedule it.

 24-hour delivery.
-Starting at $175.
-See Packages
+Starting at $245.

 The short version

 If you have questions about what to do for a specific room or situation, reach out before the shoot.
 I'd rather spend five minutes on a call than spend extra time in editing fixing something preventable.
+Selling by owner with no agent to coach you through prep?
+This checklist applies word for word, and so does the rest of FSBO photography in Grand Rapids.